yadhu-dev/LibraryManagementSystem/README.md

    - The serial data is read and the associated data is fetched and stored for typing.
    - On finding an input field, the data is typed in string format in the form of keystrokes and presses enter if necessary.

+# Installation

+  - Run `Installer.bat` as administrator as it installes all the software dependencies and packages required for the program to function.
+  - If any super user prompt, click allow since it needs to install python and mysql which requires additional administrative privilages.
+  - If installer fails, do the following:

+    1. Install python

 # Benefits

 - **Efficiency:** Automates the checkout and return process, reducing manual workload and speeding up operations.